MMMbop1/BookingApplication/README.md

 JavaFX Framework: Used for structuring the application, with potential for GUI integration in future versions.

+The application's design adheres to the principles of OOP and is visually represented by the UML class diagram below:

 ![UML Class Diagram:](UML.PNG)

-The application's design adheres to the principles of OOP and is visually represented by the UML class diagram below:
+Author:
+Ludvig Ogenblad